xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/index.md

 ## Make sure the module Facebook Ads and Instagram Ads is installed and active

-Install or activate the module; for help see the section {% link "Managing addons" ref_gTOegEua %} of this manual.
+For help installing or activating the module, see the section {% link "Managing addons" ref_gTOegEua %} of this manual.

   ![xc5_fb_module.png]({{site.baseurl}}/attachments/ref_LA0TBHEA/xc5_fb_module.png)